 Bishop Paul Leeland

-Prior to his election in 2008, he served in the North Carolina Conference for 33 years following a stint as Director of Family Counseling in Atlanta after completing seminary.
+Prior to his episcopacy election, Bishop Leeland served in the North Carolina Conference for 33 years following a stint as Director of Family Counseling in Atlanta after completing seminary.
 Just prior to his election to the episcopacy, Leeland was the superintendent for the Goldsboro District in the North Carolina Conference.

 In 1968, Janet Elaine Dowell and Paul Lee Leeland were married.
-They have three married children: Rebekah, Nora and Paul Andrew.
-They have four grandchildren: Ryon, Joshua, Andrew and Madeline.
+They have three married children: Rebekah, Nora, and Paul Andrew.
+They have six grandchildren: Ryon, Joshua, Andrew, Madeline, Will, and Reid.